Organization

 Full time faculty, grad students, and adjuncts teaching at least three credit hours are issued notebook computers as part of NMU's technology initiative.
 Full time students are also issued notebook computers, so you can expect most of your students to have a standard NMU computer.
 Those in Art and Design are issued a Macbook, while others receive a Lenovo Windows unit.

-When you need assistance with your notebook computer, visit the Computing HelpDesk on the first floor of the Harden.
-The HelpDesk will address software issues while you wait.
-If your problem is hardware-related, they will create a work order and have you drop your machine off at the adjacent Micro Repair window.
-Always start at the HelpDesk, even if you believe that your problem is a hardware issue.
+When you need assistance with your notebook computer, visit Technology Support Services (formerly known as the Computing HelpDesk) on the first floor of Harden Hall.
+TSS will address most software issues while you wait.
+If your problem is hardware-related, they will create a work order and may ask you to leave your laptop.

 NMU has a robust campus-wide WiFi network.
 Off campus, the NMU network is available throughout Marquette and several surrounding communities through next generation wireless technology.
 NMU was a pioneer in deploying a WiMAX and now LTE wireless signal, enabling students and faculty to connect to access teaching and learning resources beyond the boarders of campus.
 Get more details about LTE here.